 - Click Next:Worker Configurations to configure worker nodes.

-If you want to use a key pair, click create a key pair to create one in the ECS console.
-For more information, see Create an SSH key pair.
-After the key pair is created, set it as the credential for logging on to the cluster.
+- create a key pair: Create an SSH key pair if none is available.
+For more information about how to create an SSH key pair, see Create an SSH key pair.
+After the key pair is created, set it as the credential that is used to log on to the cluster.

 - Confirm Password: Enter the password again.

-For example, if the node IP address is 192.168.0.55, the prefix is aliyun.com, the IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.
+For example, if the node IP address is 192.1xx.x.xx, the prefix is aliyun.com, the IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.

-- none: This is the default policy.
-This indicates that the default CPU affinity is used.
+- none: This policy indicates that the default CPU affinity is used.
+This is the default policy.

-- static: This policy allows pods with certain resource characteristics to be granted with enhanced CPU affinity and exclusivity on the node.
+- static: This policy allows pods with specific resource characteristics on the node to be granted with enhanced CPU affinity and exclusivity.

 - Click Next:Component Configurations to configure components.

-Parameter Description Ingress Specify whether to install Ingress controllers.
-By default, the Install Ingress Controllers check box is selected.
-For more information, see Configure an Ingress.
 Volume Plug-in Select CSI.
-Only CSI is supported by ACK clusters that support sandboxed containers.
-ACK clusters can be automatically bound with disks, Network Attached Storage (NAS), and Object Storage Service (OSS) provided by Alibaba Cloud through pods.
+Only the Container Storage Interface (CSI) plug-in is supported by ACK clusters that run sandboxed containers.
+An ACK cluster can be automatically bound to Alibaba Cloud disks, Apsara File Storage NAS (NAS) file systems, and Object Storage Service (OSS) buckets that are mounted to pods in the cluster.
 For more information, see Storage management-CSI.
 Monitoring Agents

 Specify whether to install the CloudMonitor agent.
-After the CloudMonitor agent is installed on ECS nodes, you can view monitoring information about the nodes in the CloudMonitor console.
-Prometheus monitoring service is available for users on the whitelist.
+By default, Install CloudMonitor Agent on ECS Instance and Enable Prometheus Monitoring are selected.
+After the CloudMonitor agent is installed on ECS nodes, you can view monitoring data about the nodes in the CloudMonitor console.

 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.